aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/_index.md

 - Add a new page under your collection.
 Call it `Week 01`
 - Add your code, picture of your circuit, and short description/reflection on your process.
 What was easy, what was difficult?
+- Optional: Add your thoughts and reflections on the readings.

 #### Tips

 There are multiple ways to solve this.
-As long as it works, it works.
+As long as it works, it works. **Do not use Chat GPT to give you the answer directly.
+That is not you learning.**

 {{<hint info>}}
 [Check the tutorials on Digital Input from here](../../../tutorials/arduino-and-electronics/arduino/) for tips on getting through some of the problems.